 5. Tiger Jeet Singh

 "Tiger" Jeet Singh might be the greatest heel that you may not be too familiar with.
 After watching wrestling on television, he emigrated to Canada, convinced that he could wrestle too.
 Once trained by Australian wrestler Fred Atkins, he debuted in 1965.
 He competed in the U.S. all over the different territories against the likes of Sweet Daddy Siki, Andre The Giant, and Whipper Billy Watson.
 Soon afterward, he was convinced wrestling was for him after earning $6,000 for a single match when previously he was used to only getting $100 a month.

-But in “The Land of the Rising Sun,” he became infamous and wreaked havoc for 22 years.
+But in "The Land of the Rising Sun," he became well-known and wreaked havoc for 22 years.
 It all started in 1972 after he got into a brawl with Antonio Inoki in a shopping center that sparked a media frenzy.
-The feud was set, and Inoki “broke” Singh’s arm in a ‘74 NJPW match, but Singh came back in ‘75 to win the NWF belt (brought over from the U.S. after defeating Johnny Powers) from Inoki in a match that drew 60,000 spectators.
+The feud was set, and Inoki "broke" Singh’s arm in a ‘74 NJPW match, but Singh came back in ‘75 to win the NWF belt (brought over from the U.S. after defeating Johnny Powers) from Inoki in a match that drew 60,000 spectators.